kentcdodds/old-kentcdodds.com/content/blog/how-to-use-react-context-effectively/index.md

 ```

 With that, anyone can use `useCountState` or `useCountDispatch` without having
-to do any undefined-checks because we're doing it for them!
+to do any undefined-checks, because we're doing it for them!

 [Here's a working codesandbox](https://codesandbox.io/s/bitter-night-i5mhj)

 ## What about dispatch `type` typos?

 At this point, you reduxers are yelling: "Hey, where are the action creators?!"
-If you wanna do action creators that's fine by me, but I never liked action
+If you want to implement action creators that is fine by me, but I never liked action
 creators.
-I always felt like they were an unnecessary abstraction.
+I have always felt like they were an unnecessary abstraction.
 Also, if
-you're using TypeScript or flow and have your actions well typed, then you
+you are using TypeScript or Flow and have your actions well typed, then you
-shouldn't need them.
-You'll get autocomplete and type errors!
+should not need them.
+You can get autocomplete and inline type errors!

 ![dispatch type getting autocompleted](./images/auto-complete.png)